Introduction / History

 What Are Their Lives Like?

 The Bengkulu generally work as store clerks, ship builders, mechanics, construction contractors and government workers.
 There are now fewer Bengkulu people than immigrants living in the city of Bengkulu.
-It is actually hard to meet a Bengkulu person in the city of Bengkulu.
+It is hard to meet a Bengkulu person in the city of Bengkulu.
 The Bengkulu line of descent is traced through both parents.
 The most important family unit is the extended family.
 It is composed of those related to the grandparents, including grandfather, grandmother, mother and father, sisters and brothers, children and grandchildren.
 Male relatives are called meghanai and female relatives are called kelewai.
 Family members are responsible for each other's activities, which makes them sepangka (bound together).
 The family ties resulting from marriage are called tiang garang.
 Every extended family has a respected and esteemed leader who is called ninik mamak.
 All the ninik mamak from the extended families form a council to lead the Bengkulu community.
-There is another influential group besides the council called the menengkalak which is made up of the clan's intellectuals, walthy and high ranking government officials.
+There is another influential group besides the council called the menengkalak which is made up of the clan's intellectuals, wealthy and high-ranking government officials.
 If there is conflict, they try to resolve it by seeking consensus through discussion.
 In general, they live in wooden homes, raised on stilts and painted and decorated with special Bengkulu motifs.
 The staircase is in the front of the house and the vacant space under the house is usually enclosed.
 Their arts are very similar to those found in other Malay groups.
 For instance, the Bengkulu Malay sing and perform the randai dance, the umbrella dance, the candle dance, the plate dance and the handkerchief dance.

 What Are Their Beliefs?

-The majority of the Bengkulu are Muslim.
+Most of the Bengkulu are Muslim.
 However, they still hold certain traditional ceremonies and rituals according to their older animistic beliefs.
 These animistic ceremonies are focused on seeking protection from spirits by defeating them and driving them out, both good and evil spirits.
 They hold a ceremony at harvest time called Tabot, held from the first to tenth day of the first month of the Muslim calendar called Muharam.
 This festival is held to pay respect to the Sea Dragon so that the fisherman will not suffer misfortune while at sea.

 What Are Their Needs?